History Internship Program and Committee

 Once placed with a host institution, the intern will be expected to work 100 hours over the course of the semester.
 Interns will keep a journal detailing the tasks performed and skills acquired.
 This journal will be made available to the host institution and to the Internship Committee.

-- Dr. Jason Pierce, Assistant Professor of History (Public History, U.S. West, American Indians, Environmental) email@example.com
+- Dr. Jason Pierce, Associate Professor of History (Public History, U.S. West, American Indians, Environmental) email@example.com)

 - Dr. Gary Pumphrey, Assistant Professor of Geography (Geography, Water Resources, Environmental, Economic Development)